tonsky/tonsky.github.io/_posts/2018-03-12-compatibility.md

 Just EIGHT YEARS!
 I can read books that are _centuries_ old just fine.
 Inception came out 8 years ago.
 Imagine you couldn’t watch Inception today because of some technical mumbo-jumbo?

-It’s _your_ personal responsibility that _you_ have built a shitty technology that breaks every time wind changes.
+It’s _your_ personal responsibility to build a technology that doesn’t break every time wind changes.
 Get back to the drawing board and start thinking.
 Stuff ain’t that hard.
+It’s been done before.
 And no, “every developer, live or dead, should sit tight and update every website they have ever built until the end of times” is not an answer.